aodhanlutetiae/dj/excel.md

 ---

 **ALTERNATIVE**: GOOGLE SHEETS
-> Google Sheets is a light, fast online alternative to Microsoft Excel.
+> Google Sheets is a light, fast, online alternative to Microsoft Excel and many of its menus and functionalities are very similar to Excel's.
 It requires a Google account.
-Many of the menus and functionalities are very similar to Excel.
 The above walkthrough is available with a few small differences here:

 - [Google Sheets walkthrough](https://aodhanlutetiae.github.io/dj/sheets)